presentco/nearby-neighborhoods/swift/README.md

 ## Instructions

-Please fork this repo, and submit your solution in the form of a pull request.
+Please fork this repo and send us a link to [a diff containing your solution](https://github.com/blog/683-cross-repository-compare-view).

 * You can build and run the code with [XCode](https://developer.apple.com/xcode/) But feel free to use any IDE or editor that helps.
 We ❤️ [AppCode](https://www.jetbrains.com/objc/).
 * Feel free to use and demonstrate your knowledge of 3rd party libraries!